 If you use Windows 7 Media Center and suddenly find that Netflix and Internet TV is missing from the main menu, it can be quite annoying.
 Here are some fixes that should help you get these options back.

-1. If you uninstall a TV Tuner Card or install an unstable Add-on, it sometimes makes WMC unstable or you’ll suddenly find your Netflix and Internet TV options are missing.
+1. If you uninstall a TV Tuner Card or install an unstable Add-on, it sometimes makes Windows Media Center unstable or you’ll suddenly find your Netflix and Internet TV options are missing.
 In this example we had Netflix & Internet TV installed and working successfully, but after removing the TV Tuner Card and swapping out the Video Card the options disappeared.

 2. If this happens to you, one of the easier fixes is to launch Media Center and go to Tasks >> Settings >> General >> then Automatic Download Options.